website-search

 product_get_templateARead-onlyIdempotentInspect

 Get Lenny Zeltser's fill-in-the-blank template for planning a security product strategy.
 Includes strategic questions organized by section with evidence columns.
-Your product plans are never sent to this server—guidelines flow to your AI for local analysis.
+This server never requests your product plans and instructs your AI to keep them local—guidelines flow to your AI for local analysis.
 The template is Copyright (c) 2026 Lenny Zeltser; any content you create using it is entirely yours.

 | Name | Required | Description | Default |